Table of Contents

 These are averages across mixed niches.
 A finance channel at 100K subs can earn 5 to 10 times more than a gaming channel at the same size.
 Subscriber count matters less than niche CPM multiplied by view count.

 Q4 (October through December) delivers 30 to 50% higher CPMs across every niche due to holiday ad spending.
-January is the worst month of the year β CPMs crash to roughly a third of December levels.
-Timing your content calendar around these swings can add thousands to your annual revenue.
+January is the worst month β CPMs crash to roughly a third of December levels.
+Within the week, CPMs follow a consistent pattern: Mondays earn the most, weekends earn the least.
+Timing your uploads around both cycles compounds the effect.

 According to FluxNote seasonal research, Q4 digital ad spending in the US runs 25 to 35% above the annual average.
 December 2024 averaged $5.70 CPM with the highest week hitting $6.93 during Cyber Week.
 January 2025 cratered to $1.98 β a 3.5x swing from peak to trough.
-Q1 2026 is tracking similarly, with CPMs recovering from the January floor through February and March.
+Within the week, Lenostube data shows Monday earns the highest CPMs at $3.53, with weekends tracking 15 to 20% lower.

 | Quarter | CPM Trend | Strategy |